l7mp/stunner/doc/SECURITY.md

 Repeat the above `dig` command to query the Kubernetes DNS service again and observe how the query times out.
-This demonstrates that a properly locked down STUNner installation blocks all accesses outside of the backend services the user explicitly opens up via a UDPRoute.
+This demonstrates that a properly locked down STUNner installation blocks all accesses outside of the backend services explicitly opened up via a UDPRoute.

 ## Locking down STUNner